 Year 7 Lockdown Service Project

 Service is at the heart of the Trinity ethos.
-The Year 7 have continued serving our local community during lockdown by blessing Lavender Fields Care Home with flowers, cards and delicious home-baked treats.
-We miss playing games with the residents each week and look forward to returning to visit staff and residents when it is safe.
+The Year 7 students continued serving our local community during lockdown by blessing Lavender Fields Care Home with flowers, cards and delicious home-baked treats.

 “Let each of you look not only to his own interests, but also to the interests of others.”
 Philippians 2v4